A WIDE SELECTION OF CONTACT LENSES

 These include disposable soft contact, bifocal/multifocal, toric, and colored lenses.
 Whether you wear daily, weekly or monthly disposables, or conventional (vial) lenses, check out our selection of lenses at Eastern Shore Eye Care.

-We will determine the best fitting lens based on your lifestyle needs, the shape and health of your eye.
-In most cases, you'll have the opportunity to try lenses on the same day as your exam.
+We will determine the best fitting lens based on your lifestyle needs and the shape and health of your eye.
+In most cases, you’ll have the opportunity to try lenses on the same day as your exam.
 You can even go home with a few samples before making a final decision.